-For those times when you want to play car games, these two are my family’s personal favorites:
+For those times when you want to play car games as a family, these are some of my family’s personal favorites.

 With proper planning and preparation, a lengthy road trip can form the experience of a lifetime.
 Build in extra time, be prepared, pack light, and have fun!